alsprogrammer/test_site/README.md

 # Statistics-based knowledge assessment web application

-Test web application for knowledge assestment.
+Test web application for knowledge assesstment.

 ## What is it?
 This application is developed for use at educational organisations.
-The main idea is to determine whether a student passed the test using statistical approach.
-The application determines the threshold that can be passed by chance for the test student is passing.
-If the student overcomes that threshold the test is passed.
+The main idea is to determine whether a student passed the assesstment using statistical approach.
+The application determines the threshold that can be passed by chance for the assesstment a student is passing.
+If the student overcomes that threshold the assessment is passed and the result is positive.
-The test itself is defined as Microsoft .Net object written in C#.
-It is my legacy code and it takes a lot of time to rewrite it in Python :) Unfortunately, i cannot run it on the server so this site allows to get students answers only.
-The answers are to be processed later on the workstation.

 ## Dependencies
 The Python interpreter itself, of course :)